space928/WAD2-Flinder/README.md

 ## Building Bootstrap
 This project uses a customised version of Bootstrap for enhanced theming.
-This is done by having a sass overrides file `TODO: overrides path` which contains all the Bootstrap customisations.
+This is done by having an SCSS overrides file `/flinder/scss/bootstrap-flinder.scss` which contains all the Bootstrap customisations.
-This Sass file has to be compiled into CSS which is served to the client using the `static` directory.
+This SCSS file has to be compiled into CSS which is served to the client using the `static/css` directory.

 To recompile the Bootstrap CSS from the Sass customisations:
-`TODO: Sass compilation instructions`
+ 1. Ensure Node and npm are installed on the local machine
+ 2. Install Node packages with:
+    `npm install` From within the `flinder` directory (containing the `package.json` file)
+ 3. Compile the SCSS file using:
+    `npm run css`